 Sometimes when a pet dies, there is a high chance that this will result in Replacement Goldfish in which a pet gets replaced with something identical or something else.

 Sometimes, an antagonist will kill a character's pet in an attempt to demoralize or intimidate them.
 This can backfire, however, if the character whose pet is killed is themselves someone not to be trifled with, or if the the act drives them to lash out desperately.

 Can overlap with Tropey, Come Home, Come Back, My Pet!, Unsuccessful Pet Adoption, and Death Is a Sad Thing.
 Not to be confused with Absent Animal Companion, when a pet character just disappears with no explanation, rather than being intentionally and dramatically written-out.

-    (This trope can sometimes be a Death Trope so beware of unmarked Spoilers)
+This is a Death Trope, so beware of unmarked spoilers.

 - Elfen Lied: When she was just a child, Lucy had a little puppy whom she cared deeply for and was emotionally attached to.
 Said puppy was practically her only friend due to how all the other kids bullied her because of her horns.
 When the other kids find out about the puppy, they beat it to death and forced her to watch, causing Lucy to reach her Rage Breaking Point and slaughter all of the kids in the orphanage.

 - Ron White has a bit about how his wife's dog died shortly after he met her.
 She was left inconsolable, and he had no idea what to do until Jeff Foxworthy told him "'Git her another dawg,' or however the hell he talks."
 It worked like a charm — and then when her father died, Ron decided, "I think I see a way out of this..."